Cartoonito (Central and Eastern Europe): As Cartoonito (2023–present)

 Cartoonito began as programming block in 2011 targeting preschoolers.
 It aired weekday mornings and afternoons until 2014, when all Cartoonito programming merged into Boomerang's schedule.
 On 8 August 2022, it was announced that Cartoonito would be returning to Boomerang CEE as part of the brand's 2021 relaunch.

 The block officially returned on 1 September 2022, airing from 8am to 2pm CEST.
 On 4 January 2023, it was announced that Boomerang CEE would fully rebrand into a dedicated Cartoonito channel on 18 March 2023.

+After the decisions, the Czech regulator (RRTV) chose to stop airing the channel in Latvia and changed to the Scandinavian version of Cartoonito, on 17 April 2023 (officially 1 May 2023), but it has long been removed from the cable operator's register in Latvia, in December 2021, because it has not been used by any TV provider in recent years.